tony-albanese/tony-albanese/README.md

 # About Me
-I have spent the last twenty years teaching Chemistry and Computer Science and am now looking to change careers.
 Coding has been a hobby of mine and I want to do it professionally.
+I am switching careers from education to programming.

 ## Current Stuff
-I am a student at Code Institute getting a qualification as a Full Stack Developer.
-I am loving every minute of it - even those minutes when I want to slam my laptop screen down in frustration.
+I have just completed the intensive Full Stack Developer Program at Code Institute and am looking forward to starting my career in tech.

 ### Current Project(s)
 I am currently working on my capstone project for Code Institute using React as a front end and Django REST Api as the backend.
 The site will offer those who love food as much as I do a chance to browse through and share their favorite recipes.